Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Quarks, leptons and vector and scalar gauge fields in the spin-charge-family theory

+The contribution of the scalar fields to masses of fermions and to the Yukawa couplings will be discussed in Subsects.~(\ref{massmatrices}, \ref{scalars}), respectively.

+At each break of symmetry fermions can gain masses~\cite{witten} of the order of the scale of the condensate.
+In the Refs.~\cite{NHD,DN012} we discuss possible conditions under which fermion remain massless at the break.
+This discussion concerns in our case the break of $d=(2(2n+1)-1,1)$, for $n=9$ or larger, down to $d=(13+1)$ and from $d=(13+1)$ to $d=(7+1)$ before the symmetry between spinors and antispinors is broken.
+After that the massless fermions are mass protected, since the left handed and right handed members differ in the weak and hyper charges, until the weak and the hyper charges are no longer conserved quantum numbers.

-The scalar fields which are the gauge scalars of $\vec{\tilde{N}}_{R}$ and $\vec{\tilde{\tau}}^{2}$ couple only to the four families which are doublets with respect to these two groups.
-The scalar fields which are the gauge scalars of $\vec{\tilde{N}}_{L}$ and $\vec{\tilde{\tau}}^{1}$ couple only to the four families which are doublets with respect to these last two groups.
+Let me point out here that there are scalar fields, the gauge scalars of $\vec{\tilde{N}}_{R}$ and $\vec{\tilde{\tau}}^{2}$, which couple only to the four families which are doublets with respect to these two groups, while the scalar fields, which are the gauge scalars of $\vec{\tilde{N}}_{L}$ and $\vec{\tilde{\tau}}^{1}$, couple only to the four families which are doublets with respect to these last two groups.
+Each of the two kinds of scalar contribute after the electroweak transition to their own group of four families, while the scalar gauge fields of ($Q, Q', Y'$) couple to family members of all eight families.